EoghanDelaney/Prog_DA_Assignment/README.md

 ## How to run the code?
 Once the download is complete we can now run the Python code.
-In order to do this, we must have an up-to-date Python 3 package installed, along with a number of essential Python modules.
+In order to do this, we must have an up-to-date Python 3 package installed, along with a number of essential Python modules most of which is Jupyter Notebook.
 Navigate to the www.Python.org url and download the latest version of Python 3, by following the instructions on the website.
 Once complete open the command line, use the pip install command for the below modules.

+    • Pip install Jupyter
     • Pip install Numpy
-    • Pip install Pandas
-    • Pip install Seaborn
-    • Pip install Skit-learn
+    • Pip install Mathplotlib

-These packages are used as part of the Python script.
-Once complete, navigate to the location where the Python script is saved.
-To execute the script use the below command followed by enter.
+These packages are used as part of the Jupyter Notebook.
+Once complete, navigate to the location where the Jupyter Notebook is saved.
+To execute the Notebook we use the below command followed by enter.

+  Jupyter Notebook

+This will initializes the notebook for review.

+(The above guide was adapted from a previous assignment)